hudson-and-thames/arbitragelab/docs/source/copula_approach/cvine_copula_strategy.rst

 Vine copula provides a very flexible approach in modeling multi-variate dependencies.
-The C-vine structure specifically highlights a dominant component at every level of the tree, ideal for our "1-vs-the rest" trading strategy for capturing statistical arbitrage among multiple stocks, which non-quant strategies often omit or are still primative.
+The C-vine structure specifically highlights a dominant component at every level of the tree, ideal for our "1-vs-the rest" trading strategy for capturing statistical arbitrage among multiple stocks, which non-quant strategies often omit or are still primitive.

 As promising as it looks, just like any other methods it inevitably bears the some drawbacks:

-    1. High start-up cost: to understand this method, the user needs to understand copula modeling from scratch, and also how to interprete vine copula models from end to end.
+    1. High start-up cost: to understand this method, the user needs to understand copula modeling from scratch, and also how to interpret vine copula models from end to end.

     2. High computation cost: For a cohort of 4 stocks and 3 years of daily training data + 1 year of test data, it takes about
        30 seconds to fit and generate positions.
 This can hardly be optimized further since the fitting algorithm is already written in an optimized C++ library.
-And the compuation time should scale up in :math:`O(N!)`.
+And the computation time should scale up in :math:`O(N!)`.
 This is just for fitting and generating positions without factoring into the time for stocks selection.

     3. Interpretability: Since the exact fitting algorithms are quite complicated, the interpretability may suffer in